Study Cycles

-According to Law 4957/2022, the Higher Education Institutions (HEIs) organize study programs structured in three (3) cycles, as follows: The first cycle concerns the organization of Undergraduate Studies Programs with a minimum number of two hundred and forty (240) credits (European Credit Transfer and Accumulation System ECTS) and a minimum duration of eight (8) academic semesters, with the exception of the applied sciences and technology study programs which have a minimum number of two hundred and ten (210) credits (European Credit Transfer and Accumulation System ECTS) and a minimum duration of seven (7) academic semesters, the successful completion of which leads to level six (6) degree in accordance with the National and European Qualifications Framework.
+According to l.
+4957/2022, Higher Education Institutions (HEIs) organize study programmes structured in three (3) cycles, as follows: The first cycle concerns the organization of Undergraduate Studies Programmes with a minimum number of two hundred and forty (240) credits (European Credit Transfer and Accumulation System ECTS) and a minimum duration of eight (8) academic semesters, with the exception of applied sciences and technology study programmes which have a minimum number of two hundred and ten (210) credits (European Credit Transfer and Accumulation System ECTS) and a minimum duration of seven (7) academic semesters, the successful completion of which leads to a level six (6) degree in accordance with both the National and European Qualifications Framework.

 According to the National Qualifications Framework of Higher Education, each programme includes the learning outcomes and the qualifications acquired through the study programme.
-It also entails the credits (ministerial decision Φ.5/89656/B3/13-8-2007), as well as the level of qualifications in correspondence to the national qualifications framework, the european qualifications framework of lifelong learning and the qualifications framework of the european area in higher education.
+It also entails the credits (Μinisterial Decision Φ.5/89656/B3/13-8-2007), as well as the level of qualifications in correspondence to the national qualifications framework, the European qualifications framework of lifelong learning and the qualifications framework of the European area in Higher Education.

-Pursuant to the system established by law 4610/2019, all the scientific fields of different departments of higher education are redefined.
+Pursuant to the system established by l.
+4610/2019, all the scientific fields of different departments of higher education are redefined.

 Based on the new system, faculties are grouped into scientific fields, depending on their fields of knowledge: